Coggeshall United F.C.: History

 The club was founded in 2017 and joined the Premier Division of the Essex & Suffolk Border League, with Cliff Akurang being appointed player-manager.
 Akurang also became club chairman later in the season.
 They finished second in the league in their first season, and successfully applied to join the new Division One South of the Eastern Counties League.
 In 2018, Andrew Douglas took over as Club President.
-Coggeshall United also signed their first media deal with Modus Operandi Sports, with Gareth Davies then appointed head of media.
 In the 2018–19 season, they finished 2nd in Division One South of the Eastern Counties League, narrowly missing out on promotion to Hashtag United.

+In 2023, Coggeshall United finished bottom of the Eastern Counties League Division One South.
+The following season, the club failed to enter a league.